Rowno/react-benchmark/README.md

 }
 ```

 You can import anything that Webpack supports out of the box and your code will be transpiled with Babel using your local Babel config.
+TypeScript files are also supported out of the box.

 ## API